SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-code-deploy.md

 - **Automated Rollbacks**: If a deployment fails or predefined alarms are triggered, CodeDeploy can automatically roll back to the last known good state.
 - **Monitoring & Auditing**: Integration with Amazon CloudWatch, SNS, and CloudTrail enables monitoring, alerting, and auditing of deployment activities.
 - **Scalability**: Whether deploying to one instance or thousands, CodeDeploy scales seamlessly with the infrastructure.
-- **Integration-Friendly**: It works well with CI/CD tools such as AWS CodePipeline, Jenkins, GitHub Actions, and Bitbucket.
+- **Integration-Friendly**: It works well with CICD tools such as AWS CodePipeline, Jenkins, GitHub Actions, and Bitbucket.

 ## 3. Compute Platform Support
 AWS CodeDeploy supports three compute platforms: